Food bank's mobile distribution sites resuming

 - April 8 — Cabwaylingo, 1385 Left Fork Dunlow Bypass, Dunlow, West Virginia

-- April 15 — Goodwill of the KYOWVA Area, 105 Virginia Avenue, Huntington
+- April 15 — Goodwill of the KYOWVA Area, 105 Virginia Ave., Huntington

 - April 22 — Bend Area, 516 Adams Street, Mason, West Virginia